What is the best way to interview software developers?

 Question: I have a sorted array with 1000 items.
 I want to check if a value exists in that array.
 How many checks must be done in the worst case of a binary search algorithm?

-If they forget or have no sense of the binary search algorithm, I will explain how it works.
-If they can catch up with my explanation, then calculate to give the result, that’s fine.
+If they forget or do not understand the binary search algorithm, I will explain how it works.
+If they can catch up with my explanation and then calculate to give the result, that’s fine.

 Example 3: For a PHP developer (and also useful for any back end or full stack position)

-Question: Forget PHP Session, what will you do if you need to write your own library to do the same thing as PHP Session?
+Question: Forget PHP Session; what will you do if you need to write your library to do the same thing as PHP Session?

-This is quite a difficult question for PHP developers, even at the middle level.
-The scenario is the same, I will explain how PHP Session works if they forget or are not sure about that.
+This question is quite difficult for PHP developers, even those with a few years of experience.
+The scenario is the same; I will explain how PHP Session works if they forget or are unsure about it.

-This is a classical good method to interview software developers (both PHP and non-PHP).
+This is a classical method for interviewing software developers (both PHP and non-PHP).
 Nowadays, PHP developers are working on high-level frameworks a lot.
 They are CakePHP, Laravel, Symfony, and more.
 They may have underestimated this crucial topic.

 Example 4: For a full-stack developer